learninglab-dev/ll-first-reactLab/walkthrough.md

 ```
 Don't forget to swap out the imports at the top of the file.

 Save and check over in your browser.
 Once again, nothing changed.
 Or if something did we went backward from the grid of images to a single image.
-That's because we're not actually triggering that `onClick` function anywhere.
-So let's go back into `Img.js` and make our image a button:
+That's because we're not actually triggering that `onClick` function anywhere. :collision: So let's go back into `Img.js` and make our image a button:
 ```js
 import React from 'react'
 import Button from './Button'